Is Nutmeg Safe? What You Should Know About This Holiday Spice

 What about nutmeg essential oil?

 It’s amazing how many ways plants make toxins to keep us from eating them.
 Part of the Bulletproof Diet, and part of biohacking in general, is figuring out which of Mother Nature’s plants, molds, and bacterial toxins impact you the most so you can steer clear.
-I write about some of the medicinal plants that people use in my new book “Game Changers: What Leaders, Innovators, and Mavericks Do to Win at Life,” but nutmeg isn’t one of them.
+I write about some of the medicinal plants that people use in my book “Game Changers: What Leaders, Innovators, and Mavericks Do to Win at Life,” but nutmeg isn’t one of them.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!